 - Distance: 7km

-1. Walk to Ma On Shan Country Park
+How to get to Ma On Shan Country Park

-2. Take village minibus NR84 to Ma On Shan Country Park
+Village minibus NR84 to Ma On Shan Country Park

-The village minibus NR84 is a residential bus, which means villagers have priority over visitors.
-Plus, this is a popular bus route for the Ma On Shan hiking trail, which means the minibus queue starts early.
-Make sure to go earlier because the minibus only has a capacity for 28 passengers.
-I caught the 9:30 am minibus but was there at 9:00 am to ensure I could get on the bus.
+The village minibus NR84 is a residential bus, which means locals have priority over visitors.
+Since this is a popular bus route for hiking the Ma On Shan trail, the minibus queue starts early and can get busy.

 Look for the trail entrance at Ma On Shan Country Park

 Once you get off the minibus, you will be in the parking lot of Ma On Shan Country Park.
+Look for a walking path that will lead you to the start of the Ma On Shan Family Walk.

 Hike up Ma On Shan Family Walk